-Tables contain finalised data up to 2007 by CZ-NACE activity.
-Data for 2008 are not comparable with data for the previous years and will be published on the website of the CZSO according to the new methodology.
+Data for 2008 and 2009 are not comparable with data for the previous years and are published according to the new methodology and Classification of Economic Activities CZ-NACE.

-Table 16-21.
+Table 16-10.
 Energy balance of crude oil refinery processing: IEA methodology